claudiospizzi/smarthomelib/README.md

 # smarthomelib

-TypeScript library to integrate various devices into a smart home.
+TypeScript library to integrate various smart home devices with each other.
+The core communication is realized with an MQTT broker.
 The following projects are using this library:

 - [smarthome4loxone](https://github.com/claudiospizzi/smarthome4loxone)
 - [smarthome4mystromswitch](https://github.com/claudiospizzi/smarthome4mystromswitch)